PicNet/Centazio/readme.md

 # Principles
 - Zero Trust:
   - Expect all systems to go down, expect Centazio to go down.
 However, if something goes down, never bring down other parts of the environment
-  - Expect APIs to change without warning, expect data to be incorrect and need cleansing.
+  - Expect APIs, database schemas, ETL file schemas, etc. to change without warning, expect data to be incorrect and need cleansing.
 Never trust, always confirm and apply your own level of validation
+  - Always automatically and regularly test all assumptions made when dealing with external systems.
 - Core Storage:
   - Data from all system should be stored in a central database that is ideal for reporting and business workflows.
   - The core storage database uses business language, independent of the source systems